ttummuru/chiral_p-wave/README.md

 # chiral_p-wave
- code to simulate twisted arrays of nanowires that realize Majorana zero modes.
+ code to simulate twisted arrays of nanowires that realize Majorana zero modes